 Wash chicken well.
 My mother always put a tablespoon of sea salt in the chicken cavity for a few minutes and then rinses the chicken well.
 Bring all ingredients to a boil in a large 10-qt pot.
 Skim the frothy fat off until there is no more sudsy fat.
 Simmer for 3 hours, covered.
 Remove chicken to a large bowl and set aside.
 The chicken will be very tender and fall apart.
-Let cool and then remove meat from the chicken. set aside The white meat is what I like to use in my soup.
+Let cool and then remove meat from the chicken.
+Set aside The white meat is what I like to use in my soup.
 Pour stock through a fine-mesh sieve into a large bowl and discard the remains in the sieve.
 If using stock right away, skim off and discard any reminding fat.
-If not cool stock completely, skim fat and then chill covered.
-If you make the stock a day ahead and chill overnight the fat will form on the top and is very easy to remove making the stock lower in fat.
-Stock will keep chilled for 3 days or can be frozen for 1 month.
+If you make the stock a day ahead and chill overnight, the fat will form on the top and easy to remove, making the stock lower in fat.
+The broth will keep for 3 days in the refrigerator or can be frozen for 3 months.

 1 box 10 oz frozen chopped spinach

 1 cup Parmesan cheese, plus additional for serving

 Cooked chicken about 3 cups cut into bite-size pieces

 Cook spinach according to package instructions; I like to microwave.
 Beat eggs well in a large bowl, adding spinach and 1 cup cheese.
 Bring stock to boil, add spinach mixture.
 Don’t touch soup for a minute or two.
 Then stir and reduce heat immediately to low.
 Continue stirring for 4 to 5 more minutes.
 Add cooked chicken—season to taste with salt and pepper.
 Serve hot, topped with additional grated cheese.